 All students, faculty members or staff members who allege they are the victims of domestic violence, dating violence, sexual assault, or stalking on District property shall be provided with information regarding options and assistance available to them.
-Information shall be available from the designated Title IX Coordinator or designee, which shall maintain the identity and other information about alleged sexual assault victims as confidential unless and until the Title IX Coordinator or designee such information.
+Information shall be available from the designated Title IX Coordinator or designee, which shall maintain the identity and other information about alleged sexual assault victims as confidential unless and until the Title IX Coordinator or designee is authorized to release such information.